deveshm/connormcgarr.github.io/_posts/2022-02-23-kuser-shared-data-changes-win-11.md

 Since we know `0xfffff78000000000`, the address of the “static” `KUSER_SHARED_DATA` structure, becomes read-only at some point, this is indicative of this function likely being responsible for changing the permissions of this address _AND_ also dynamically filling `nt!MmWriteableSharedUserData`, especially based on naming convention.

-Looking deeper into the disassembly of `nt!MiProtectSharedUserPage` we can see that the symbol `nt!MmWriteableSharedUserData` is updated with the value in RDI at the time of the instruction executing.
+Looking deeper into the disassembly of `nt!MiProtectSharedUserPage` we can see that the symbol `nt!MmWriteableSharedUserData` is updated with the value in RDI at the time that this instruction executes.
 But where does this value come from?

 <img src="{{ site.url }}{{ site.baseurl }}/images/KUSER16.png" alt="">